Ani-Imo

-Ani-Imo (兄が妹で妹が兄で。, Ani ga Imouto de Imouto ga Ani de) is a shōjo manga series by Haruko Kurumatani.
-Ano - Imo centers around Youta and his twin sister Hikaru.
+Ani-Imo (兄が妹で妹が兄で。, Ani ga Imōto de Imōto ga Ani de) is a Japanese manga series written and illustrated by Haruko Kurumatani.
+Ani-Imo centers around Youta and his twin sister Hikaru.
 They are unrelated by blood and switch bodies with each other through an accident.
 Youta finds that the little sister which he thought he knew turns out to be very different.
 Hikaru, now in Youta's body, announces she has always had feelings towards her brother as more than a brother and intends to make him hers.

 The series was first serialized in Aria magazine.
 Seven manga volumes were released in Japan; Yen Press licensed the series for release in North America and has also published all of the volumes.
 The first volume of the series released in North America was met with overall positive reviews.
 Critics point out that the incest theme may be a possible turnoff, but that the storyline has an interesting premise.

 Plot

-Ani - Imo is about Youta and his twin sister Hikaru.
+Ani-Imo is about Youta and his twin sister Hikaru.
 Youta is very protective of her and has been since childhood.
 He always thought of his sister as innocent and quiet, until one day a freak accident causes the two to swap bodies.
 Hikaru, now in her brother's body shows her true self and states that she is and always has been deeply in love with him as more than a brother.
 At first, Youta is surprised, but as the story progresses, he realizes he feels the same.